Boisterous England fans urged to ‘be respectful’ during semi-final clash

 Inspector Phil Grimwade said: “After the game concluded, hundreds of people left the venues where they had watched it at the same time, blocking roads and causing difficulty for traffic and access around Old Market Square.

-“The majority of people were well-behaved, which the force appreciates, but there were a small number of incidents, to which officers were there within minutes, including damage caused to a taxi.
+“The majority of people were well-behaved, which the force appreciates, but there were a small number of incidents, to which officers were there within minutes, including damage caused to a taxi.”

-“A 27-year-old man handed himself in and was arrested on suspicion of criminal damage.
-He has been released on conditional bail.”
+Police said a 53-year-old man was voluntarily interviewed by officers on Tuesday while a 27-year-old man was arrested on suspicion of criminal damage and later released on conditional bail.

-The officer added: “We’re now appealing to the public to help us identify three other men who we’d like to speak to in connection with the incident.”
+The officer added: “We’re still appealing to the public to help us identify two other men who we’d like to speak to in connection with the incident.”

 Anyone with information which could help the inquiry is asked to call Nottinghamshire Police or Crimestoppers anonymously on 0800 555 111.